With Halloween fast approaching people will soon be looking ahead to the next big occasion, Christmas.

 The next top tip is to determine your budget, it needs to be specific so you know what can and can’t be achieved.
 Recognise any revenue opportunities e.g ticket sales, sponsorship or donations.
 Keep records of your spending and plan ahead, then you won’t be caught out.

 Tip three is sorting the guest list, think about who you need to invite.
-For a corporate Christmas party make sure you include the necessary people from all relevant departments.
+For a work Christmas party make sure you include the necessary people from all relevant departments.
 Double and triple check the list in advance to save yourself the embarrassment of missing off an individual.

 Location is the next step.
 Think carefully about where the party should be, Christmas party venues should be easily accessible and near public transport for those that will be drinking.
 But there also needs to be parking facilities for those that aren’t.